Last updated on July 10th, 2021 at 03:29 pm

-I have often expressed the view that the people of the organization know where much of their technical debt is, or they can find it fairly quickly.
-To exploit this resource, what’s needed is a systematic method for gathering what they know to produce a database that can serve as a starting point for further investigation.
+I’ve often expressed the view that the people of the organization know where much of their technical debt is.
+Or they can find it quickly.
+To exploit this resource, what’s needed is a systematic method for gathering what they know.
+If we do, we can produce a database that can serve as a starting point for further investigation.
 We might call this part of the debt identification process “crowdsourcing debt identification.”

 When an organization first undertakes to manage its technical debt, one of the many initial tasks is identifying its existing technical debt.
 There are tools for executing some of this task, at least for software assets, and they are useful.
 But because they’re in an early stage of development, and because many non-software assets also carry technical debt, human assistance is required.
 And that’s the place where crowdsourcing can help.